-The mass spectrometry-based Proteomics Resource Facility (PRF) at the Department of Pathology began its operations in 2007 and the facility occupies about 1500 sq feet of space in Room 4204 at the Medical Science I Building.
+The mass spectrometry-based Proteomics Resource Facility (PRF) at the Department of Pathology began its operations in 2007 and the facility occupies about 1500 sq feet of space in room 3554/3556 at MSRB2.

 The goal of the PRF is to assist researchers in designing proteomic experiment, maintain state-of-the-art instrumentation, provide technical expertise and bioinformatic support during both discovery and validation phases of proteomic experiments.